 1.1 Macclesfield Town Council uses its computer network, software packages and the internet, (including e-mails), to further the efficiency of its business and to provide the best service possible to its customers and partners.
 Any disruption to the use of these facilities will be detrimental to the Council and may result in actual financial loss.
 This Policy sets out how the Council intends to regulate the use of those facilities.

-1.2 The Council has a duty laid down in the

-2018, to ensure the proper security and privacy of its computer systems and data.
+1.2 The Council has a dutyto ensure the proper security and privacy of its computer systems and data.
 All users have, to varying degrees, some responsibility for protecting these assets.
 Users also have a personal responsibility for ensuring that they and, where appropriate, the staff they supervise or have control over, comply fully with this policy – See also the Council’s Information and Data Protection Policy.

 1.3 For the purposes of this document the terms “computer” (or “computer system”) and “computer data” are defined as follows: